 At Siemens, we’re always talking to electronics designers.
 And not just the ones that work at technology giants – but also the ones that work for small and medium sized businesses.
-The designers at small-to-medium sized enterprises (SMEs) have to work differently than their “big” brothers.
+The designers at small-to-medium sized enterprises (SMBs) have to work differently than their “big” brothers.
 They have fewer tools, and have less access to in-house expertise on the manufacturing process.

-Because of these limitations, the handoff from design to production can take longer at SMEs — more design spins, more trial and error, and more discussions with the fabricator about the fab’s capabilities and limitations.
+Because of these limitations, the handoff from design to production can take longer at SMBs — more design spins, more trial and error, and more discussions with the fabricator about the fab’s capabilities and limitations.
 The designer relies on the manufacturer to perform DFM analyses and error checks – sometimes in 2, 3, or more cycles.
 The process can take weeks, and in complex scenarios, perhaps months.
 This is critical time wasted, as the developer is forced to wait before starting to test and deliver the product.

 Understanding this problem, we’ve been working on a new tool – an easy-to-use, on-line collaboration space that will help SME designers greatly accelerate the design-to-manufacturing process.